jtmcconville/jtmcconville.github.io/index.md

 This is my personal page.
-My goal is to make this a place to collect my publications and outside appearances, re-learning my html and markdown as I go.
-It will be a bit bare right now but take a look around in the meantime! <br>
+My goal is to make this into a place to showcase my work, including my academic publications and other occasional writing or podcasts.
+I may post updates here using the blogging tools.
+I'm also using this as an opportunity to relearn html and markdown. <br>
 <br>
-I'm using a template from Chad Baldwin: https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html
+I'm using a template from Chad Baldwin, which you can access [here](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html).